 Options for instruction include:

-- In-person instruction within Library Lab A or B, North Reading Room Learning Lab, Special Collections, Center for Digital Humanities, CELT’s active learning classrooms, or your own classroom
+- In-person: Central Reading Room Labs A and B, North Reading Room Learning Lab, Special Collections, or your own classroom

-- Online instruction, whether synchronous or asynchronous, using Zoom, screencasts, Blackboard discussion boards, and other methods
+- Online instruction: may be synchronous or asynchronous, using Zoom, screencasts, and other methods

 - Discipline-specific resources and research techniques